 The world is large and dense, sprawling in all directions and creating a satisfying sense of labyrinthian scale.
 This scale can work against me during sidequests.
-I encounter many friendly characters around the world who ask my player character to retrieve objects that are hidden throughout the world.
+I encounter many friendly characters around the world who ask the player character to retrieve objects that are hidden throughout the world.
 I’ll have to find where those objects are hidden myself, which is fair enough, but there are also no marks on the map showing where to return them.
 I have to rely on my memory to return a macguffin to the correct character.
 The more of the world I explore, the more troublesome this limitation becomes.

 Curse of the Sea Rats’ biggest misstep from a videogame design perspective is its penultimate moment.
 After scouring the map for every escaped member of Flora Burn’s crew, capping the combat capabilities of multiple player characters, and learning enough movement skills to have complete mastery over the environment, we confront the pirate witch in a cathedral ruin.
 After her defeat, she absconds back to Blacksmith’s boat with Wu Yun’s amulet.
 His magic is what allows the fast travel system to work, so we are now forced to walk all the way back to the first area to begin the final confrontation.
 All the way back from the map’s eastmost point to its westmost.

-I’m not being hyperbolic when I describe this as one of the worst design choices I’ve ever seen in an adventure platformer.
+I’m not being hyperbolic when I describe this as one of the worst design choices I’ve ever seen in a non-linear platformer.
 The moment just before the final boss should be when the player character is at their most triumphant.
 There is no enemy they cannot defeat.
 There is no obstacle they cannot bypass.
 Curse of the Sea Rats chooses to subvert these norms, making the player characters feel incompetent and feckless when they should feel unstoppable and heroic.

-I appreciate an attempt to shake up a genre as familiar and formulaic as the adventure platformer, but this choice is a bad one.
+I appreciate an attempt to shake up a genre as familiar and formulaic as the non-linear platformer, but this choice is a bad one.
 To make the long walk back even more frustrating, new walls have inexplicably appeared to block the most direct route back to Admiral Blacksmith’s ship.
 The final task before I may put Flora Burn’s evil to rest for good is revisiting a world I thought I knew well remixed into a boring labyrinth that offers nothing new to challenge me except randomly sealed doorways.

 If there’s a reason to play Curse of the Sea Rats, it’s for the phenomenal quality of its animation.
-I am also heartened to see that its map is large and densely interconnected, an area of design in which I feel other indie adventure platformers of recent years have failed.
+I am also heartened to see that its map is large and densely interconnected, an area of design in which I feel other indie non-linear platformers of recent years have failed.
 That is where my positive feelings end.
 I have great misgivings about the portrayal of several characters, the apparently racist design of the Asian-inspired ones in particular.
 I appreciate the effort that went into designing four distinct characters, but they all become comically overpowered long before the endgame, particularly David Douglas who is essentially unkillable with his life recovery ability.
 The only danger to the party in the latter half is a careless jump and a bottomless pit.
 The penultimate sequence is the worst, adding nothing but padding to a videogame that is already a satisfactory length.
 Curse of the Sea Rats is wonderful to look at, but not much fun to play.